icerockdev/moko-core/README.md

 ```

 ## Samples
-More examples can be found in the [sample directory](sample).
+Please see more examples in the [sample directory](sample).

 ## Set Up Locally
-- In [core directory](core) contains `core` library;
+- The [core directory](core) contains the `core` library;
-- In [sample directory](sample) contains samples on android, ios & mpp-library connected to apps;
+- The [sample directory](sample) contains sample apps for Android and iOS; plus the mpp-library connected to the apps;
-- For test changes locally use `:core:publishToMavenLocal` gradle task, after it samples will use locally published version.
+- For local testing use the `:core:publishToMavenLocal` gradle task - so that sample apps use the locally published version.

 ## Contributing
-All development (both new features and bug fixes) is performed in `develop` branch.
-This way `master` sources always contain sources of the most recently released version.
-Please send PRs with bug fixes to `develop` branch.
-Fixes to documentation in markdown files are an exception to this rule.
+All development (both new features and bug fixes) is performed in the `develop` branch.
+This way `master` always contains the sources of the most recently released version.
+Please send PRs with bug fixes to the `develop` branch.
+Documentation fixes in the markdown files are an exception to this rule.
 They are updated directly in `master`.

-The `develop` branch is pushed to `master` during release.
+The `develop` branch is pushed to `master` on release.

-More detailed guide for contributers see in [contributing guide](CONTRIBUTING.md).
+For more details on contributing please see the [contributing guide](CONTRIBUTING.md).

 ## License

-    Copyright 2019 IceRock MAG Inc
+    Copyright 2019 IceRock MAG Inc.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.